Further Evidence on Long-Run Abnormal Returns after Corporate Events

 This paper investigates abnormal standardized returns (ASRs) after major corporate events.
-Dutta, Knif, Kolari, and Pynnonen (2018) recently proposed the ASR t-test, which proved to have superior size and power compared to traditional test statistics.
-Our empirical analyses employ large samples of mergers and acquisitions, initial public offerings, seasoned equity offerings, dividend initiations, and stock repurchases.
-While some recent studies report disappearing long-run event effects over time, based on ASR testing in different subperiods from 1980 to 2015, we find significant long-run abnormal returns associated with these corporate actions.
+Dutta, Knif, Kolari, and Pynnonen (2018) have shown that the ASR t-test has superior size and power compared to traditional test statistics.
+Based on this new test statistic compared to traditional test methods, we re-examine long-run abnormal returns after mergers and acquisitions, initial public offerings, seasoned equity offerings, dividend initiations, stock repurchases, stock splits, and reverse stock splits.
+While some recent studies report disappearing long-run event effects over time, our ASR tests in different subperiods from 1980 to 2015 detect significant long-run abnormal returns after these corporate actions.
 Graphical analyses of ASRs further support our statistical test results.
 We conclude that long-run abnormal returns persist after major corporate events.

-Keywords: abnormal returns, anomalous returns, long-run event study, corporate events, M&A, SEO, IPO, dividend initiation, share repurchase
+Keywords: abnormal returns, anomalous returns, long-run event study, corporate events, M&A, SEO, IPO, dividend initiation, share repurchase, stock splits

 JEL Classification: C10, G14 ,G32, G34, G35